Average-case Acceleration Through Spectral Density Estimation: Experiments

-{\bfseries Logistic regression.} Using synthetic (iid) data, we compare the proposed methods on a logistic regression problem.
+\paragraph{Logistic Regression.} Using synthetic i.i.d. data, we compare the proposed methods on a logistic regression problem.
 We generate two datasets, first one with $n > d$ and second one with $d < n$.
-Results shown in the first two columns of Figure~\ref{fig:nn_experiments}.
+Results are shown in Figure~\ref{fig:nn_experiments}.

-{\bfseries Stochastic convolutional neural network.} We adapt the proposed \eqref{algo:mp_algo_asymptotic} algorithm into a stochastic optimization algorithm by replacing the true gradient with a stochastic estimate and adding a decreasing step-size (Stochastic MP).
-We compare it against SGD with momentum on the task of fitting a convolutional neural network (2 convolutional layers + Max-pool + FC layer) CIFAR10 dataset using a convolutional neural network.
-Results shown in the last two columns of Figure~\ref{fig:nn_experiments}.